-MongoDB drivers can automatically retry certain write operations a single time.
+MongoDB drivers can automatically retry certain write operations once.
 Retryable writes provide built-in handling of automatic failovers and elections.
 To learn more, See retryable writes.

 M10+ clusters, Atlas provides a

-applications that can seamlessly handle a replica set election,
+election.
+By designing applications that can seamlessly handle a replica

-developers no longer have to worry about the underlying maintenance
+set election, you no longer have to worry about the underlying

-Please contact MongoDB Support if you would like help architecting your application to use MongoDB Atlas with optimal availability.
+Contact MongoDB Support for help with architecting your application to use MongoDB Atlas with optimal availability.